theNewDynamic/oregonsadventurecoast.com/content/sitepages/summer-fuel-freebie.md

 ## How it works

-1. **Call to Book:**<br>Call any participating hotel directly at the local phone number listed below and reserve a minimum two-night stay.
-When you call for the **$75 Summer Fuel Freebie** promotion, mention the code associated with that property. *(Online bookings are not eligible — you must call the hotel front desk directly to book.)<br>*
+1. **Call to Book:**<br>Call any participating lodging property directly at the local phone number listed below and reserve a minimum two-night stay.
+When you call for the **$75 Summer Fuel Freebie** promotion, mention the code associated with that property. *(Online bookings are not eligible — you must call the property front desk directly to book.)<br>*
 2. **Check In & Pick Up Your Card**<br>When you arrive, your **$75 VISA gift card** will be ready and waiting.
 That's it.

-**Book by July 31, 2026 for stays June 1 – September 20, 2026.** Participating hotels fill up fast — book as early as possible.
+**Book by July 31, 2026 for stays June 1 – September 20, 2026.** Participating lodging properties may fill up quickly — book as early as possible.
 A limited supply of VISA gift cards are available.

 {{< spacer "40" >}}

 ![Partner Hotels Header](/img/participating-hotels-header-695x125-1.jpg)

-*Hotel properties participating in this promotion may fill up quickly.
+*Lodging properties participating in this promotion may fill up quickly.
 Book as far in advance as possible.
 Reservation must be made before July 31, 2026.
 A limited supply of VISA gift cards are available.*

 {{< columns number="2" >}}### Bay Point Landing